Radiation Therapy Program - Bachelor of Science Degree in Radiation Therapy

 Position: Assistant Professor and Program Director, Radiation Therapy

 Did You Know?
-Professor Troutman has worked in the field of radiation therapy for over 30 years and is an experienced educator with more than 20 years of teaching experience.
+Professor Troutman has worked in the field of radiation therapy for 30+ years and is an experienced educator with more than 20 years of teaching experience.

 Lorraine Quarles, MS, RT (T)

 Position: Assistant Professor, Radiation Therapy